maxalbert/chants/README.md

-This repository contains the plainchant sequences sent by AVY on 17 Apr 2019.
+This repository contains plainchant sequence files in MusicXML format, edited by Asher Vijay Yampolsky.

 1) MusicXML to Lilypond conversion: